microsoft/MIDI/README.md

 Building upon the work we did with WinRT MIDI, we're making some big enhancements and also addressing areas where we could do better with that API.
 Like the existing WinRT API, this API may be called from a variety of langauges, including [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/), from desktop apps and more.

-Although this API will coexist with the existing MIDI 1.0 WinMM API, for backwards-compatibility reasons, the intent is to have everyone converted to this new API going forward and to eventually deprecate the WinMM API, as it doesn't support many of the features in demand today.

 > **Join the Discussion!**
 >